qbead/qbeadWebsite/content/book/basics.md

 ```
 This reserves a location in the memory of the computer,
 lets us refer to that location by the name `which_LED`,
 and stores the value `1` there.
-By itself, this variable doesn't impact the output of the SpinWheel.
-We can use it to store the location of the LED we want to light up.
+By itself, this variable doesn't impact the output of the SpinWheel, but we can use it to store the location of the LED we want to light up.

 ```c++
 #include "SpinWearables.h"